Mental Health and Well-Being of Lesbian, Gay, and Bisexual Residents in the Houston Area

 Research indicates that gay, lesbian and bisexual individuals tend to experience greater mental health challenges compared to their straight peers.
 Differences in mental health and well-being may stem from stigma, stereotypes, prejudices and discrimination that have historically existed and in many places continue to exist, despite greater tolerance and acceptance over the past 50 years.

 To better understand the circumstances and lived experiences of these sexual minorities in the Houston area, the Kinder Institute surveyed 4,200 residents about their health and livelihood.
-Brief 1 in this series provides a demographic overview, including information about their housing situation, neighborhoods, socioeconomic status and community involvement.
-Brief 2 analyzes the COVID-19 pandemic’s impact on their mental health and well-being.
-Brief 3 looks at mental health care service use and barriers to utilization.
+This study 1) provides a demographic overview of this group, including information about their housing situation, neighborhoods, socioeconomic status and community involvement, 2) analyzes the COVID-19 pandemic’s impact on their mental health and well-being, and 3) looks at mental health care service use and barriers to utilization.

 Key findings